ADE classification: Extension of the classification

+where for example the Lie bracket in the scope of Diffeomorphisms becomes analogous (and at the same time includes as a special case) the Poisson bracket of Symplectomorphism.

 Trinities

-Arnold has subsequently proposed many further connections in this vein, under the rubric of "mathematical trinities", and McKay has extended his correspondence along parallel and sometimes overlapping lines.
+Arnold extended this further under the rubric of "mathematical trinities".
+McKay has extended his correspondence along parallel and sometimes overlapping lines.
 Arnold terms these "trinities" to evoke religion, and suggest that (currently) these parallels rely more on faith than on rigorous proof, though some parallels are elaborated.
 Further trinities have been suggested by other authors.
 Arnold's trinities begin with R/C/H (the real numbers, complex numbers, and quaternions), which he remarks "everyone knows", and proceeds to imagine the other trinities as "complexifications" and "quaternionifications" of classical (real) mathematics, by analogy with finding symplectic analogs of classic Riemannian geometry, which he had previously proposed in the 1970s.
 In addition to examples from differential topology (such as characteristic classes), Arnold considers the three Platonic symmetries (tetrahedral, octahedral, icosahedral) as corresponding to the reals, complexes, and quaternions, which then connects with McKay's more algebraic correspondences, below.

 McKay's correspondences are easier to describe.
 Firstly, the extended Dynkin diagrams $\tilde E_6, \tilde E_7, \tilde E_8$ (corresponding to tetrahedral, octahedral, and icosahedral symmetry) have symmetry groups $S_3, S_2, S_1,$ respectively, and the associated foldings are the diagrams $\tilde G_2, \tilde F_4, \tilde E_8$ (note that in less careful writing, the extended (tilde) qualifier is often omitted).
 More significantly, McKay suggests a correspondence between the nodes of the $\tilde E_8$ diagram and certain conjugacy classes of the monster group, which is known as McKay's E8 observation; see also monstrous moonshine.
 McKay further relates the nodes of $\tilde E_7$ to conjugacy classes in 2.B (an order 2 extension of the baby monster group), and the nodes of $\tilde E_6$ to conjugacy classes in 3.Fi24' (an order 3 extension of the Fischer group) – note that these are the three largest sporadic groups, and that the order of the extension corresponds to the symmetries of the diagram.